Mondial: A Sparkling Family Affair

 Mondial moved from the Ritz Carlton “Promenade” in Double Bay to “The Grand Walk” of the iconic Queen Victoria Building in 1993, where this year it celebrates a rare quarter of a century as one of the QVB’s oldest and most august tenants.

-While Fred Neuman has stepped back from active involvement in the Mondial Group, the grounding and shining example both he and Maria passed onto the family is evident in all aspects of the business — from the focus on customer service and satisfaction, to the quality of design, manufacturing and materials used.
+The grounding and shining example both Fred and Maria passed onto the family is evident in all aspects of the business — from the focus on customer service and satisfaction, to the quality of design, manufacturing and materials used.

 Mondial, in the QVB, has the largest selection of pink Argyle diamonds in Australia.
 It has exhibited Argyle Pink Diamond Jewellery at Buckingham Palace as part of Queen Elizabeth the second’s Diamond Jubilee, launched Australia’s first range of Indigenous fine jewellery (designed in collaboration with indigenous designer Alison Page) and won “Retailer of the Year” for the whole Ipoh group (encompassing prime CBD retail locations such as the QVB, Strand, Galleries Victoria, Chifley Plaza etc) an unprecedented 3 times.